September 21, 2022

 Transfer pricing updates in Cyprus and Poland

-Cyprus issued guidance on documentation requirements generally in line with the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines regarding Master File and Local File requirements.
-Proposed legislation in Poland would withdraw the transfer pricing reporting obligations related to indirect transactions with tax havens and modify reporting obligations related to direct transactions with tax havens.
+issued guidance on documentation requirements generally in line with the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines regarding Master File and Local File requirements.
+Proposed legislation in with tax havens. would withdraw the transfer pricing reporting obligations related to indirect transactions with tax havens and modify reporting obligations related to direct transactions

 See EY Global Tax Alerts, Cyprus Tax Authority issues notification with respect to newly introduced transfer pricing rules and documentation requirements, dated 5 September 2022 and Poland proposes changes to transfer pricing regulations, dated 1 September 2022.